Pictured above, Becky, my heart dog.

 I began reading about health testing and the importance of getting your dogs from an ethical breeder.
 I was blessed because these dogs came from generations of health tested lines.
 I loaded them all up and drove to Detroit to get all of their eyes and hearts checked by specialists again.
 I also begin looking into showing AKC conformation classes.

 My first show must have been so comical to watch.
 I happened to pick one of the biggest and one of the loudest shows in the state and a benched show (this means you have to stay there the whole day) to enter as my first show.
 Nothing like trial by fire.
 I had NO idea what to do, (I watched videos, and read books… but I was still not prepared for this show) and to top it off, I was the first one in the ring.
-There are no Cavalier King Charles Spaniels Clubs where I live in Northern Michigan and the only conformation training classes are held at our local humane society.
+There are no Cavalier King Charles Spaniels Clubs where I live in Northern Michigan and the only conformation training classes at the time were held at our local humane society.
 Anyone that has raised puppies understands, it is not a safe place to frequently visit as so many diseases can be brought home to pups with immature immune systems.

 Then I met my friends sister, Brenda, who graciously agreed to mentor me.
 This was no small undertaking.
 I had lots of questions.
 (I’m sure at times I drove her nuts!)
 She was involved raising and showing Cavaliers and she also knew from experience how hard it can be to just get your foot in the door with this breed.
 We became friends.
 I attended a clinic on handling dogs and structure, held by a downstate club.
 Finally, I felt like I was learning something!
 Scribbling and half a book of notes later, I was prepared to practice with my little girl.
 (This was the same little girl I took to the big show.)
 As I worked with her I discovered, not every dog likes to show… even if both of their parents did.
 She hated it and I am sure our first exposure to the shows was a big reason she did not like it.
 I also learned she did not have strong rear construction.
 I placed her in a pet home.
 I had to wait again on another puppy… or find a show potential pup to purchase (not an easy task in Cavaliers).

 I continued to soak up everything I could.
 I was able to attend the ACKCSC National Specialty early in 2012.
 That was a spectacular place to learn.
 I learned what to look for in a Cavalier, studied the structure and movement of the dogs in the ring and discovered what styles I liked.
 I saw some beautiful Cavaliers.
 I met other knowledgeable people who shared their insight and experiences with me.
 I came home, and picked apart my dogs.
 It is easier to know how to compare, when you have nice dogs to compare to.
-I could then see what nice qualities my dogs had, and what areas we needed to improve upon if I was going to move forward.
+I could then see what nice qualities my dogs had, and what areas we needed to improve upon if I was going to move forward with my goals of showing.

 We went from watching at shows to competing in them.
 I enjoy going to the shows with my girlfriends.
 We study, plan future breeding’s, talk dogs for days and cheer each other on in the ring.